 Limitations and Challenges of Microsoft InfoPath Forms

 Why can’t organizations depend on InfoPath for custom form-building anymore?
-Here are some reasons:
+Here are some reasons why.

-With Microsoft ending all support for InfoPath by July 2026, organizations will not receive technical assistance, updates, and security patches, causing potential cybersecurity risks and operational disruptions.
+With Microsoft ending all support for InfoPath by the 14th of July 2026, organizations will not receive technical assistance, updates, and security patches, causing potential cybersecurity risks and operational disruptions.

 #2.
 Data migration challenges